What do you mean you are walking 500 miles?

 I had never heard of the Camino until a few years ago.
 My in-laws watched the movie, The Way (2010) with Emilio Estevez and Martin Sheen and became intrigued with the idea of the pilgrimage.
 If you are interested in what we are doing and curious about the pilgrimage, I encourage you to watch it.

 Sure enough, when my mother-in-law retired she began planning her trip.
-Her and my brother-in-law completed the Camino Frances in May of 2015.
+She and my brother-in-law completed the Camino Frances in May 2015.
 Through her daily e-mails and pictures, we followed along with them.
 We found ourselves looking forward to reading her short accounts of the day including the things they were seeing and experiencing.
 When they completed the route, I was never prouder of her.
 Five hundred miles at the age of 63 is no easy feat.

 So why are we walking the Camino?
 To be honest, I like to hike but walking for 500 miles straight is not really something I would have pictured myself doing.
-My hubby is the one who is more enthused with the idea… budget-friendly, slow and a new adventure.
+My hubby is the one who is more enthused with the idea… budget-friendly, slow, and a new adventure.
 I, on the other hand, am excited but nervous.
-I am looking at it as more of a challenge, excited for the spiritual aspect and using it as an experiment to see if these types of trips are something I would like to do more of.
+I am looking at it as more of a challenge, excited for the spiritual aspect, and using it as an experiment to see if these types of trips are something I would like to do more of.

 READ HERE FOR ALL THE REASONS I AM NERVOUS

 Since life is short and we are fortunate to have our health, why not try something new?